-One of the great benefits of a REDCOM System is that it does not require recurring expenditures such as mandatory service agreements or software upgrades, thus positively impacting your bottom line.
+One of the great benefits of a REDCOM hybrid switch is that it does not require recurring expenditures such as mandatory service agreements or software upgrades, thus positively impacting your bottom line.
 Whether you are looking to add DSL or IPTV services, REDCOM has you covered when it comes to an interoperable carrier-class solution that interfaces with these value-added services.
 REDCOM Systems are a true drop-in replacement that facilitates easy migration to VoIP at the most opportune time for your business.
 Because of their seamless IP-TDM interoperability, the systems are backward compatible with existing network protocols allowing a cost effective transition to VoIP.
 Next Generation Networks powered by REDCOM’s Systems enable service providers to invest in the latest VoIP technology to increase revenue while reducing costs.

 REDCOM’s next-generation softswitch solutions allow ILECs/CLECs to future proof their network to interoperate today, respecting the past and anticipating the future with a wide range of protocols and interfaces, positioning you for long-term growth.
 With REDCOM, you have the flexibility to incrementally migrate to VoIP in a cost-effective manner when it makes sense for your business, with complete legacy support and maximum flexibility of deployment.
 No matter what your business strategy, REDCOM is the right platform for a fully integrated VoIP and TDM solution.